LevyShaked/Hamiltonian-Systems-Analyzer/README.md

 ### Input

-1. Hamiltonian expression
+1. Time interval (for determination of convergance)
+2. Time legnth of the dynamics
-2. Initial conditions:
+3. Initial conditions:
    - Boundary
-   - Density
+   - Amount
-3. Energy
-4. Surface choice (t0 or q0 for D>1)
+4. Mass
+5. Force expression (function of (q,p,t,m))
+6. Surface choice (t0) as a scroller

 ### Output

-1. CSV file of the initial data
+1. CSV file of the trajectories and the time interval
-2. CSV file of the data (matrix Q, P)
-3. Map as a picture
+2. Map as a picture
-4. Convergence graph

 ## Guide